 Reuters on Dec.
 14 published a special report detailing the company documents that sent J&J shares tumbling.
 They have dropped more than 13 percent since Friday, wiping out more than $45 billion in the company’s market value.

-Mark Lanier, the women’s lawyer during trial, in a statement said plaintiffs were pleased with Burlison’s decision.
+Mark Lanier, the women’s lawyer during the trial, in a statement, said plaintiffs were pleased with Burlison’s decision.